Gabrielmtn/front-end-sandbox/README.md

 - `node_modules:` Node.js modules downloaded by `npm install` (do not check in)

-- `src:` contains all the client source files including HTML, styles (in SASS format), JavaScript and images
+- `src:` contains all the client source files including HTML, styles (in Sass format), JavaScript and images

 - `test:` contains client tests.
 This folder is intentionally kept separate from client source because I expect many different types of tests in this folder (unit, integration, acceptance).
-On real projects, the number of test files can easily exceed the number of source files, hence I like to keep the clutter away from the real source - just my preference!
+In production projects, the number of test files can easily exceed the number of source files, so I like to keep the clutter away from the real source - just my preference!

 ### Source Folder Structure